(424) 208-3120 · A real person answers, 24/7

 Getting started is simple.
 You can call us anytime at (424) 208-3120 or fill out our online contact form.
 Our admissions team will guide you through a brief confidential assessment, verify your insurance benefits, and help you choose the right level of care.
 We can typically begin the intake process within 24 hours of your first call.

-Our admissions process includes a confidential phone screening, insurance verification, and a clinical assessment conducted by one of our licensed counselors.
+Our admissions process includes a confidential phone screening, insurance verification, and a clinical assessment conducted by our clinical team.
 This helps us understand your history, current challenges, and treatment goals so we can build the most effective plan for you.
 The entire process is judgment-free and designed with your comfort in mind.

 Treatment length varies based on your individual needs, diagnosis, and progress.
 Our PHP program typically runs 4–6 weeks, while our IOP program can last 8–12 weeks.
 Many clients transition through levels of care as they progress — starting with PHP and stepping down to IOP and then outpatient.
 Your clinical team will work with you to set realistic goals and timelines.